sanmai/pindx/docs/en/index.md

 CORS enabled - call it directly from your web app.
 Perfect for address validation, shipping calculators, or location services.

-NoteL The source database link may not be accessible outside Russia.
+Note: The source database link may not be accessible outside Russia.
 The API itself works where GitHub Pages work.

 [Feel free to open an issue if anything is wrong or odd.](https://github.com/sanmai/pindx/issues/new)